Farming in Colintraive 1850 to 1913

 The 1851 census lists twelve separate farm tenants with their families and another ten farm worker’s families.
 In all about 160 men, women and children were occupied in agriculture in Colintraive.

 The largest tenanted farm was at Ardentraive, with seventy-six arable acres.
 At that time Walter Black was the tenant who lived there with his wife and two children.
-Living in there was a shepherd, a labourer, a milkmaid, and a domestic servant.
-He also employed two other farm servants.
+Living in there was a shepherd, a labourer, a milkmaid, and a domestic servant also employed were two other farm servants.

 South Hall Home Farm